We welcome your views on our website and invite you to take part in a brief survey when you've finished your visit.

 Adult stem cells are taken from the patient, and can be used to help in the repair and regeneration of damaged joint tissues and structures.
 This is a possible treatment for arthritis and cartilage regeneration in the knees and hip.

 Stem cell therapy is a relatively new procedure.
 However, it has created so much interest worldwide that extensive research has been taking place in this field.
-Animal and human studies have been published that have suggested a safe and favorable response to stem cell therapy in hips, knees and even ankles.
+Animal and human studies have been published that have suggested a safe and favourable response to stem cell therapy in hips, knees and even ankles.

 There are two basic forms of stem cell - the embryonic stem cell and adult stem cell.
 Adult stem cells, which are also known as mesenchymal stem cells or MSCs are of great interest to researchers, scientists and surgeons alike.
 MSCs are free of the controversy that surrounds the embryonic stem cells and yet have the potential to form new tissues, giving the ability to repair and regenerate tissues such as cartilage and bone more effectively.